 The key observation is the following.
-If the amount of memory an algorithm can use is very limited, then there is very limited number of different behaviors a node can have, especially if the code does not refer to the ID.
-Let us illustrate this point by studying at an extreme example: a ring on which states have only one bit.
-In this case the number of input configurations for a node, is the set of views $(x,y,z)$ as above, with $x,y,z\in\{0,1\}$.
+If the amount of memory an algorithm can use is very limited, then there is very limited number of different behaviors a node can have, especially if the code does not refer to the identifier.
+Let us illustrate this point by studying an extreme example: a ring on which states have only one bit.
+In this case the number of input configurations for a node is the set of views $(x,y,z)$ as above, with $x,y,z\in\{0,1\}$.
 That is there are $2^3=8$ different inputs, thus the algorithm can be described with 8 different rules.
 Since the output of the function is the new state, the output is also a single bit.
-Therefore, there are at most $2^8=256$ different sets of rules, that is 256 different possible behavior for a node.
-In the other words, in this extreme case, each specific algorithm $\mathcal{A}_i$ is equal to one of the behaviors of this list of 256 elements.
+Therefore, there are at most $2^8=256$ different sets of rules, that is 256 different possible behaviors for a node.
+In other words, in this extreme case, each specific algorithm $\mathcal{A}_i$ is equal to one of the behaviors of this list of 256 elements.
 This implies that, if we take a ring with 257 nodes, there exists two nodes with two distinct identifiers $i$ and $j$, such that the specific algorithms $\mathcal{A}_i$ and $\mathcal{A}_j$ are equal.

-This toy example is not strong enough for our purpose, as we want to argue about instances where all the nodes run the same code, and as we want non-constant memory.
-But the idea above can be strengthen to get our theorem.
-The key is to use the hypothesis that the identifiers are taken from a polynomially large range.
-As we have a pretty large palette of identifiers, we can always find, not only 2, but $n$ distinct identifiers in $[1,n^c]$, such that all the specific algorithms $\mathcal{A}_i$ correspond to the exact same behavior.
-In this case it is as if the algorithm were anonymous.
+This toy example is not strong enough for our purpose, as we want to argue about instances where the whole network is symmetric, not just two nodes, and where each node has a non-constant memory.
+But the idea above can be strengthened to get our theorem.
+The key is to use the hypothesis that the identifiers are taken from a large enough range.
+As we have a pretty large palette of identifiers, we can always find, not only two, but $n$ distinct identifiers in $[1,n\times c]$ that can be grouped such that the specific algorithm of all the nodes of the same group correspond to the exact same behavior.
+In this case, it is as if the network was $k$-homonym, where $k$ is the size of each group.
+If the identifiers are taken in $[1,n^c]$, we can even find $n$ distinct identifiers such that all the specific algorithms $\mathcal{A}_i$ correspond to the exact same behavior.
+In this case it is as if the network was anonymous.

+As soon as the network is homonym-like, we can start an execution from a symmetric configuration.
+If the scheduler always activates all homonym nodes consecutively, then the execution contains an infinite number of symmetric configurations, and thus never stabilizes to a proper leader election execution.
+This is presented in Figure~\ref{fig:LE-cycle}.

 Note that the larger the memory is, the more different behaviors there are, and the smaller the set of identical specific algorithms we can find.
-This trade-off implies that for polynomial range, the construction works as long as the memory is in $o(\log \log n)$.
+This trade-off implies that the construction works as long as the memory is in $o(\log \log n)$.